 San Antonio’s Transportation Plan

-In anticipation for the expected increase in population, San Antonio has implemented a five-year transportation plan.
+In anticipation of the expected increase in population, San Antonio has implemented a five-year transportation plan.
 This plan has a variety of measures meant to improve these infrastructure challenges.

 In preparation for this plan, a survey was taken.
 It found that over 90 percent of San Antonio residents drive alone.
 As a result, there are five areas of transportation that this plan focuses on.